-Note: Throughout the document the term governing board is used, this term includes governing boards, governing bodies or, where appropriate, management committees.
+Note: Throughout the document the term governing board is used, this term includes governing boards, governing boards or management committees.

 1.0 Purpose

 The purpose of this procedure is to provide a robust process for dealing with complaints relating to the school or its employees, including the provision of facilities or services.